Data Protection Act Principles & Data Purchase Jargon Buster

 Data Subject: Is the person which the data relates to.

 If you are currently subject to the Data Protection Act 1998, it is highly likely that you will also be subject to the GDPR.
-Our services are suitable for any businesses that are registered with the ICO and are legally eligible to hold and process data.
+Any businesses registered with the ICO and are legally eligible to hold and process data can use our services.

-Personal Data: Means data which relates to a living individual who can be identified from the data.
+Personal Data: Means data which relates to a living individual who can be identified from the data protection act principles.

 Sensitive Personal Data: Means data which relates to the race, religion, health, sexual orientation or political opinions of the data subject.
 BDP Agency do not collect, hold or process any Sensitive Personal Data.